CESNET/metacentrum-user-docs/docs/computing/mount-storages/index.md

 # Mount storages locally

-!!! warning "This is Linux-only howto"
+!!! warning "This is for Linux and macOS"
-    This page contains Linux tutorial how to mount storages locally.
+    This page contains tutorial how to mount storages locally on Linux and macOS machines.
 There is no free client for MS-Windows, just comercial NFS Maestro.

 **List of current storage servers**